 - Rear: 64MP + 8MP (ultrawide/super macro) + 2MP depth sensor + 2MP B/W with quad flash

 - Front: 16MP AI selfie camera with quad flash

 There is much focus on Super night mode.
 Infinix claims the camera captures 17.8% more light, and images are 35% brighter than the predecessor Note 8, thanks to a 1/1.72″ large sensor size.

 And, of course, video stabilization and bokeh videos are part of the package.

 16MP shots are better than 64MP

 Take a look at the following duos, where you can see a visible difference between the images from the two modes.
-Although bigger and making far-off text readable with ease, the 64MP shot shows a blackish tone all over.
-The under-exposed areas are also noticeable that are much more visible on smaller 16MP shots.
+Although bigger, the 64MP shot shows a blackish tone all over.
+The under-exposed areas are also noticeable that are much more visible on smaller 16MP pictures.

 1x is better than 2x